 Dehydration and nutritional deficiencies may lead to dry and stiff ligaments and tendons, as well as hardened, dry fascia, the thin filmy tissue that envelops and holds together all structures of the body down to the cellular level, including the joints.
 Thus, dehydration and poor nutrition may contribute to chronic joint pain and stiffness.

 Normal, everyday movements, such as reaching for an object, bending over, or tripping can cause tearing of the connective tissue (ligaments, tendons, fascia) surrounding the joint, causing joint pain and stiffness.
 The connective tissue has lost its resilience to adjust to expected and unexpected movements of the body.

-As you can see, the causes are numerous.
+As you can see, the causes of painful joints are numerous.
 Yet there’s much that we can do to avoid future joint pain and stiffness, or recover from the same.
 Take care of your body so that you may enjoy life to the fullest.
 Pain and stiffness are real “Kill Joys”.

 - Consult a naturopathic doctor for nutritional, herbal, or homeopathic advice.

 - Move your body — stretching, walking, swimming, social dancing, Yoga, Tai Chi, QiGong, etc.

 - Watch your posture to keep the muscles of the spine strong and healthy.

 - Get plenty of rest for night time repair of the body.

 - Eat nutritious food to keep all tissues, including the joints and connective tissue, healthy and reslilient.